 If your house is really cold, the dough might not rise properly in the allotted time.
 This can result in a loaf of dense bread.
 Similarly, if you live at a high altitude, the air is thinner and there isn’t as much moisture in the air.
 This can also make it difficult for the dough to rise properly, leading to a dense loaf of bread.

 When dough rises, it doubles in size as the yeast ferments and creates gas.
 If you don’t let the dough rise for a long enough period of time, the yeast won’t have a chance to do its job and your bread will be dense.

 Bread machines know how long the dough should rise, so all you need to do is select the right cycle.
 If you can see that the dough isn’t rising well during that time, let it rise for a bit longer by taking the bread pan out and leaving it in a warm oven.
 Once it has risen, put it back in the bread machine and set it to the ‘bake cycle’.

 Have you accidentally forgotten to add yeast to your dough?
-If so, that would explain why your bread machine bread is so dense!
+It is possible to make bread without yeast, but the results won’t be what you are expecting.
+If you have forgotten to add yeast or it has expired, that would explain why your bread machine bread is so dense.

 Bread needs yeast in order to rise, so if there is no yeast present, the dough will not rise at all.
-Take the dough out of the bread pan and make flatbreads instead!
+If this has happened to you, take the dough out of the bread pan and make flatbreads instead.